MislavJaksic/Knowledge-Repository/BigData/README.md

 ## Big Data

-Big Data is a subset of analytical problems where there is so much data that it either cannot be stored in RAM or it cannot be processed sufficiently fast by a single computer.
+Big Data is a subset of analytical problems where the volume of data is so large that it either cannot be stored in RAM or it cannot be processed sufficiently fast by a single computer.

-Collecting, transporting and analysing data in a distributed environment spawns unique problems.
+To solve Big Data problems, we need to use a distributed environment.
+Collecting, transporting and analysing data on multiple computers in parallel spawns complex problems, Big Data problems.